Deploying TensorFlow Lite on Android Devices

 2. Handling Specific Data Requirements: The data must match the shape and type that the TensorFlow Lite model expects.
 This could involve setting the correct input size for images or ensuring that text data is appropriately tokenized and encoded before being passed to the model.

-3. Utilizing TensorFlow Lite Utilities: For tasks like image processing, TensorFlow Lite provides utilities that simplify the process of converting images into tensors.
+3. Utilizing TensorFlow Lite Utilities: For tasks like image processing, TensorFlow Lite provides utilities that simplify converting images into tensors.
 These utilities handle the necessary conversions and ensure the data is in the correct format for the model to process.

 Inference and Results Handling with TensorFlow Lite on Android